selimanac/defold-graph-pathfinder/README.md

 - 💲 Commercial use (any monetized game/app) requires  **at least a one-time payment of $10 USD (monthly sponsorships are also welcome) via [GitHub Sponsors](https://github.com/sponsors/selimanac)**.
 - 📩 Free releases are welcome to share project info (name, genre, date, links).
 - 🔒 The Software is **closed-source**; source access may be granted **upon request**.

+So basically, if your released project is completely free and non-monetized, no payment or permission is required.

 See  [License](./LICENSE.md)